Guide to Summer Gardening Success Through the Heat + Free Ebook!

 3. Add quick-connect ends to your soaker hoses.
 This makes it much easier to hook the garden hose to the soaker with just a snap (I can’t believe I watered for years before someone told me about these…).

-4. Set up an irrigation system for vegetables: How to build an easy drip/soaker irrigation system to save water and time - one of the most thorough, yet clear how-tos I've seen for setting up an inexpensive watering system from The Denver Post.
+4. Set up an easy irrigation system for vegetables: how to build an easy pvc/soaker irrigation system to save water and time – the timer saved so much aggravation for me once we got this set up!

-1. Enjoy your summer garden harvests - flowers, fruits, and vegetables.
-In this article you'll find simple flower arranging tips for backyard clippings, fresh eating recipe ideas and ways to easily store your harvests for later.
+1. Enjoy your summer garden harvests – flowers, fruits, and vegetables with simple flower arranging for backyard clippings, fresh eating recipe ideas, and ways to easily store your harvests for later.

 2. Keep up with basic maintenance.
 Wondering what you should be doing in your yard through the summer months?
-Check out these monthly task lists for July, August and September to help keep up on your garden.
-Just remember, you don't need to do everything on the lists - just prioritize depending on your property and schedule and do what you can.
-But being educated about what you could be doing is always a good idea!
+Check out these monthly task lists for July, August and September to help keep up on your garden (FYI: you don’t need to do everything on the lists – just prioritize depending on your property and schedule and do what you can).

 3. Use this year-around garden checklist for specifically for your vegetable garden.
 Again, I don’t do everything on it, just what works for me that particular year.
 I find it’s a great way to record and remember what I did do, though!